cidme/CIDME/README.md

 <a name="status"/></a>
 ## Current project status

-* The project was first created in October 2016.
+* The project was first created in October 2016 and has undergone several major foundational changes.
-* As of Jan 2018 the project focus is creating the core engine.
+* As of Nov 2018 the project focus is creating the specifications and an implementation of the core engine in JavaScript.
-* There is currently no useful software produced by this project, _yet_.
+* While there is currently no useful software produced by this project _yet_, work is continuing on [vocabulary definition files](http://cidme.net/vocab).
+See the *gh-pages* branch of the CIDME GitHub repository to find the vocab directory.

 [*Back to TOC*](#toc)